juancereceda/juancereceda/README.md

  I'm an emphatic,proactive, responsible, social and hard worker full stack developer from Argentina 🇦🇷.
 </p>
 <p align="center">
-I studied at Henry's Bootcamp, where we learned the PERN stack and now i find myself learning new softwares such as MongoDB, React Native and TypeScript
+I studied at Henry's Bootcamp, where we learned the PERN stack and now i find myself learning new softwares such as MongoDB, Python and TypeScript
 </p>

 ### 📍 **Contact**